liao961120/liao961120.github.io/content/_index.md

 Currently, I use R for my job.
 In my spare time, I play with stats models in R and [Stan][stan].
 I guess I will keep working with **_statistics_** (hopefully, for empirical sciences) in the future.

+At times when I feel the need to unwind, I'll go hiking, diving, or travel to a distant town.

 <!-- It wasn't easy to make up my mind about